WASD-su65/Download-File-Between-Server-and-Client-Project/README.md

 Clearly separated structure for Server and Client components Allows customization of port numbers and IP addresses 📂 Project Structure
-├── Client.java
+<pre> ├── Client.java
 ├── ClientConnection.java
 ├── FileServer.java
 ├── Server.java
 ├── Server1.java
-├── ServerNew.java
+├── ServerNew.java </pre>

 Description of Key Files:
-`Client.java` – Main class for the Client; connects to the Server and receives files `ClientConnection.java` – Manages the connection and data receiving from the Server `FileServer.java` – Main class for the Server; responsible for sending files to the Client `Server.java`, `Server1.java`, `ServerNew.java` – Various Server versions for testing and development
+-`Client.java` – Main class for the Client; connects to the Server and receives files -`ClientConnection.java` – Manages the connection and data receiving from the Server -`FileServer.java` – Main class for the Server; responsible for sending files to the Client -`Server.java`, `Server1.java`, `ServerNew.java` – Various Server versions for testing and development

 🚀 How to Use